g-chouzadjian/g-chouzadjian.github.io/_pages/design_patterns.md

 }
 ```

-Now want to create the Builder...
+Now to to create the Builder..

 ```golang
 // htmlBuilder: Concrete builder